 An old timer here.
 Nowadays, mostly typing recreationally in my spare time or in between work.
 I have been touch-typing and "Typeracering" for quite a while, on and off (sometimes for over a year), since the start of the last decade.
 A legacy typing youtube channel I haven't updated in a few years: goo.gl/GjECz1.
 Typing sites including Typeracer used to be so bad with the same few quotes on repeat and lots of bots.
 Things have changed a lot and the sites are lit with so many features, functionalities and talented typists.
-These changes were only possible due to the passionate enthusiasm of a few dedicated members of the typing community who felt a change was needed.
-This will forever be one of my biggest takeaways from being a part (previously a more active one) of the community.
-All it takes for change is the will of a few good men and women.
+I primarily practice track these days as it aligns with my current set of goals but if you want to have a friendly set of private races, HMU, we can decide a time!

-One of the most fun (and embarrassing) experiences I have had typing related was winning a Das Keyboard 4 in the UTC for being among the replacement list of participants in the Top 25 (I didn't actually make it to the cutoffs as I underperformed the entire competition).
-The keyboard arrived too late for me to actually participate but nevertheless I got my first mechanical due to it!
-I have also used a Topre, an HP Elite V2 (current keyboard), Apple wired keyboard and of course a cheap laptop keyboard when I first started (my all-time fav) over the years.
+One of the most fun (and embarrassing) experiences I have had typing related was winning a Das Keyboard 4 in the UTC for being a next best replacement for dropouts in qualifying Top 25 (I didn't actually make it to the cutoffs as I underperformed the entire competition).
+The keyboard arrived too late for me to participate in the finals but nevertheless I got my first mechanical due to it!